 They may ask us to send them a statement that describes our privacy and confidentiality policies and procedures.
-Please visit our "Contact Us" webpage at Provider resources>Contact us">marchvisioncare.com>Provider resources>Contact us for your state-specific Provider Relations phone number and reach out to us.
+Please visit our "Contact Us" webpage at marchvisioncare.com>Provider resources>Contact us for your state-specific Provider Relations phone number and reach out to us.